voytex/voytex/README.md

 My name is Vojtěch Lukáš, currently I am Software Engineer 1 at Honeywell Aerospace.

-My career so far included also a senior audio engineer role at Janacek Academy of Performing Arts.
-I am also active musician playing in a folk band, amateur tinkerer and a passionate road biker.
+My career so far includes also a senior audio engineer role at Janacek Academy of Performing Arts.
+In addition, I am active musician playing in a folk band, amateur tinkerer and a passionate road biker.

 I feel comfortable using:
 - C/C++ (embedded)